papeders/LOTR-frontend2/README.md

 ## Features

 - User profiles.
-- Search by character, all 933 of them.
+- Search by character -- all 933 of them.
 - Character information and quotes if applicable.

 ## Future Features Planned